kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    dv = \frac{-4 c \nu \nu_0^2}{{(\nu_0^2+\nu^2)}^2}\ d\nu

-then after some calculations you end up with the expression:
+then after some rearrangements you end up with the expression:

 .. math::
    :label: eq370